By Type (4)

 Recording

-Signing Requirements – Deeds must be signed by the grantor and acknowledged by a notary or one disinterested witness.
-If the grantor cannot sign, two witnesses must sign the deed.[1]
+Signing Requirements – Deeds must be signed by the grantor and either notarized or witnessed by one disinterested person.
+(Notarization is standard.)[1]

 Where to Record – Alabama deeds must be filed at the Probate Court with jurisdiction over the property.[2]